 Ronny: The words you use to speak about the Bible are far away from ‘adult level’ as you demand /expect in your blog policy from others.I will not respond to your statements anymore.
 Not that there is not enough things to address but I will not communicate on such a demeaning language level and rather use my time differently.

 So, what did I say that was so offensive?
-I suppose the line, the Bible is a real bitch might beyond the pale to some Evangelicals, but there’s nothing in my responses that was the least bit offensive.
-Perhaps, the man didn’t like me suggesting that maybe God was high or drunk when he wrote the Bible (the Bible does say with God ALL things are possible).
-All I did was give my perspective and ask the commenter questions.
-What seems far more likely to me is that the commenter could not answer my questions, so he found something to be offended over, and this allowed him — in his mind — to justify ignoring and dismissing my questions.
+I suppose the line, the Bible is a real bitch might be beyond the pale to some Evangelicals, but there’s nothing in my responses that were the least bit offensive.
+Perhaps Ronny didn’t like me suggesting that maybe God was high or drunk when he wrote the Bible (the Bible does say with God ALL things are possible).
+All I did was give my perspective and ask him questions.
+What seems far more likely to me is that Ronny couldn’t answer my questions, so he found something to be offended over, and this allowed him — in his mind — to justify ignoring and dismissing my questions.

 This leads me, then, to this question: is the Bible worthy of reverence and respect?
 The short answer is “no.” Why should the Bible be treated differently from other books?
 Evangelicals have all sorts of rules about the Bible.
 Some Christians believe it’s a sin to write in the Bible, while other believers make copious notes and underline.
 In IFB churches, it was not uncommon for children and teenagers to have big-name preachers autograph their Bibles.
 My pastor encouraged members to seek out the autographs of men “greatly used by God.”
 He also told us to record in the front of our Bibles the date, time, and place where we were saved.
 This way, we would never forget when it was that we were born again.